-While PACE is considered to be a future standard for mutual authentication and Secure Messaging, Part 11 of ePassport Specifications [15] does not permit to implement only the PACE without BAC in an IC chip until the end of 2017 to ensure its compatibility.
+While PACE is considered to be a future standard for mutual authentication and Secure Messaging, from 2018, it is also permitted to implement only the PACE in an IC chip.

 The PP [12] specifies the following IC as a TOE: an IC chip which does not need the BAC function nor the BAC disable function while having the PACE function.
 On the other hand, the PP [13] specifies that an IC chip requiring the BAC function and the BAC disable function as a TOE.